 V.3.2. c) To help organize pertinent section(s) of the Association’s yearly Conference(s).

-V.3.2. d) To inform the Association Executive in writing of its year’s activities.
+V.3.2. d) To inform the Association Executive in writing of its annual activities.

 V.3.3. b) The 3 candidates receiving the most votes shall be considered elected to the Committee for the Promotion of Italian Studies.
-They shall choose the Chair from among their number who shall be a member of the Executive.
+They shall choose the Chair, who will then be a member of the Executive, from among themselves.

 Article VI - Meetings

 VI.1.
 The President shall call a meeting of the Executive prior to the Annual General Meeting and other such meetings of the Executive as may be deemed necessary.